vicjohnson1213/sloc/README.md

 ```
 -e, --exclude <regex>      A regular expression for files to exclude from counting.
 -i, --include <regex>      A regular expression for files to include.
 Excluded files will NOT be counted.
--f, --format <table|json>  The ouput format for the counting results.
+-f, --format <table|json|csv>  The ouput format for the counting results.
+Table is the default.
 ```

 #### Examples